QuorumDMS/ftp-srv/README.md

     - Only one argument is passed in: a node [file stat](https://nodejs.org/api/fs.html#fs_class_fs_stats) object with additional file `name` parameter

 ##### `log`
-A [bunyan logger](https://github.com/trentm/node-bunyan) instance.
+A [signale logger](https://github.com/klauscfhq/signale) instance.
 Created by default.

 ## CLI